 Parameters specific to the Compilation tab are as follows.

 Specifies a Xilinx, Partner, or Custom board you will use to test your design.
 You can specify a Board for any of the compilation targets you select with the Compilation setting described below (IP Catalog, Hardware Co-Simulation, Synthesized Checkpoint, or HDL Netlist).
-One limitation is that the Point-to-Point Ethernet Hardware Co-Simulation compilation target is only supported on a KC705 or VC707 board.

 When you select a Board, the Part field displays the name of the Xilinx device on the selected Board, and this part name cannot be changed.